Sound sensitivity in children

 The use of ear plugs, ear muffs or ear defenders should be avoided except in short-term situations such as fireworks displays or loud concerts.

-Glue ear is a very common cause of temporary hearing loss in children and is caused by a build-up of fluid in the middle ear.
+Glue ear is a very common cause of temporary hearing loss in children and is caused by a build-up of fluid in the middle ear and can last for some time.
 This temporary hearing loss can last for some time.
-When the fluid drains and hearing goes back to normal, the world can sound a much noisier place.
+When the fluid drains and hearing goes back to normal the world can sound a much nosier place.
 This can often lead to some sound sensitivity which settles with time once they are used to the sounds again.

 Your child's school or Health Visitor may be able to arrange additional support or assessments if their sound sensitivity continues to cause significant emotional or behavioural problems.